 Trail driving is wonderful.
 These minis are capable of so much more than even I thought- when in good shape, fitted with an excellent, comfortable harness and pulling a well balanced vehicle.
 (Please don’t try this with a cheap harness and a poorly balanced two wheeled cart!)

 Goldie was pulling the Hyperbike and wearing a Comfy Fit harness from Chimacum Tack.
-Sky was pulling an improved Kingston Saddlery cart with curved shafts, motorcycle tires and a suspension kit from Patty’s Pony Place and wearing a Comfy Fit harness from Chimacum Tack!
+Sky was pulling an improved Kingston Saddlery cart with curved shafts, and motorcycle tires and wearing a Comfy Fit harness from Chimacum Tack!
 Our girls were not sore even after a day of driving 15.2 miles over varied terrain and up and down hills.
 We were both grateful for our Comfy Fit harnesses this weekend!

 (One thing I would like to do is get Sky a better pair of boots.
 I was disappointed with the EasyBoot Minis this weekend as they don’t allow water to drain so the wet boots, full of water caused some rubbing on both minis.
 We wrapped their feet with vet wrap to help with rubbing since we were driving so far and I’m sure glad we did that!
 More than once the vet wrap kept Goldie’s boots from flying off after they got wet.
 The velcro isn’t worth a crap once it’s wet and a bit dirty.
 They need to come up with a better way to close these boots.
 Minis are just as tough as big horses and get just as dirty!!
 They need a boot that will stand up to this type of rugged use!)

 I see many more weekends like this in my future.
 I can hardly wait to be taking Zorro along!
 I think he will really enjoy these trail drives!
 And I’m so happy my friend Molly wants to enjoy this with me!
 It’s always more fun with two than with one!

 And one must always remember to stop and roll in the flowers…